 Surfside search-and-rescue to shift to recovery operation

-The painstaking, 14-day search-and-rescue mission at a collapsed Surfside condominium building will shift to a recovery operation as hope dwindles of finding survivors, the Associated Press reported Wednesday afternoon.
+Authorities said Wednesday evening the painstaking, 14-day search-and-rescue mission at a collapsed Surfside condominium building will soon shift to a recovery operation as hope dwindles of finding survivors.

-The heartbreaking news comes after officials said 10 additional victims were found in the rubble overnight, bringing the death toll to 46.
+The heartbreaking news comes after officials said a total of 18 additional victims were found in the rubble on Wednesday, bringing the death toll to 54.

+"It is with deep, profound sadness that this afternoon I am able to share that we made the extremely difficult decision to transition from operation search-and-rescue to recovery," said Miami-Dade County Mayor Daniella Levine Cava.
+"At this point, we have truly exhausted every option available to us in the search-and-rescue mission."

+The mayor said 86 people are still potentially missing and 200 are accounted for.

 "Our hearts break for those who are mourning, and those who are waiting and waiting," Levine Cava said.
 "Our commitment to this mission is deeply personal.
 This is our community, our neighbors, our families."